-A delicious recipe for Homemade Apple-Cinnamon Waffles!
-Crispy on the outside and fluffy on the inside, these yummy waffles are gluten, dairy, & refined sugar free!
+An easy and delicious homemade recipe for Apple-Cinnamon Waffles!
+Crispy on the outside and fluffy on the inside, these yummy waffles are vegan friendly as well as gluten, dairy, and refined sugar free!

 - 2 teaspoons baking powder